What to do when you are completely broke?

 Life throws us curve balls on a regular basis so in theory we should all be prepared for when they happen.

-We should have plans and back up plans such that we don’t get to the point of wondering what to do because you are now flat broke.
+It’s a good idea have plans and back up plans such that we don’t get to the point of wondering what to do because you are now flat broke.

 Real life isn’t like that though is it?

-You might know curve balls are going to happen but you have other priorities going on so planning for the worst gets put off to another day.
+You might know curve balls are going to happen but you have other priorities going on, so planning for the worst gets put off to another day.